 The Bubblemaker program introduces scuba as an activity that allows children to experience the underwater world.
-Under close supervision, participants swim around on scuba in shallow confined Water.
+Under close supervision, participants swim around in scuba in shallow confined water.

 PADI Seal Team

 The PADI Seal Team program keeps youngsters diving, learning and having fun until they are ready to enroll in the PADI Junior Scuba Diver or Open Water Diver course.
 The program comprises Fifteen AquaMissions to complete.

 Certification for juniors, as for adults, is based on mastery learning.
 Junior Diver certification cards state the restrictions based on age.
 After certification, 10-11 year olds are restricted to diving with a parent, guardian or PADI Professional to 12 metre/40 feet maximum depth; 12-14 year olds must dive with an adult certified diver.

 In this photo you can see Magda, half Egyptian, half Swedish

 and only 10 years old!

 Instructor Abdallah Hussein says, “kids are easy to teach, they have no fear!”.
 Abdallah Hussein has over 15 years experience in

 teaching scuba diving all over Egypt and in Ko Tao, Thailand.